-Owned and directed by Brian Young, Sweatshop is an audition-only, pre-professional dance studio in Denver, CO aspiring to train versatile young dancers with a strong desire for success.
-The Sweatshop faculty offers world class training in all major dance styles including ballet, jazz, lyrical, hip hop, contemporary, modern, and tap.
-Offering dance classes for ages 6 through continuing professional, there isn’t a more diverse program anywhere in Colorado!
+Owned and directed by Brian Young, Sweatshop is a pre-professional dance studio in Denver, CO aspiring to train versatile young dancers with a strong desire for success.
+The Sweatshop faculty offers world-class training in all major dance styles including ballet, jazz, lyrical, hip hop, contemporary, modern, and tap.
+Offering dance classes for ages 5 through continuing professional, there isn’t a more diverse program anywhere in Colorado!

 The Vision

-Assemble a world class faculty capable of training professional dancers, design a comprehensive pre-professional dance training program, provide state of the art training facilities, and create a financially accessible, nurturing and supportive atmosphere with which to train and foster well-balanced professional dancers and successful individuals.
+Assemble a world-class faculty capable of inspiring and training aspiring professional dancers, design a comprehensive pre-professional dance training program, provide state of the art training facilities, and create a financially accessible, nurturing and supportive atmosphere with which to train and foster well-balanced professional dancers and successful individuals.

-Along with the highest level of training available, the students of Sweatshop will be provided with a variety of performance opportunities as well as opportunities to attend outside performances.
-It is our mission and responsibility that the students experience a broader understanding of the world of dance, use their dance training to enhance their own lives as well as the lives of the less fortunate through community services, and further the visibility of dance as an art form in their local and national communities.
+It is our mission and responsibility that our students experience a broader understanding of the world of dance, use their dance training to enhance their own lives as well as the lives of others, and further the visibility of dance as an art form in their local and national communities.

-Along with the highest level of training available, the students of Sweatshop will be provided with a variety of performance opportunities as well as opportunities to attend outside performances.
-It is our mission and responsibility that the students experience a broader understanding of the world of dance, use their dance training to enhance their own lives as well as the lives of the less fortunate through community services, and further the visibility of dance as an art form in their local and national communities.
+It is our mission and responsibility that our students experience a broader understanding of the world of dance, use their dance training to enhance their own lives as well as the lives of others, and further the visibility of dance as an art form in their local and national communities.

 - Our training program IS the most comprehensive in Colorado - truly preprofessional level training in nearly ALL genres